Drew McDermott

-Drew McDermott (December 27, 1949 – May 26, 2022) was a professor of Computer Science at Yale University.
-He was known for his contributions in artificial intelligence and planning.
+Drew McDermott (December 27, 1949 – May 26, 2022) was a professor of computer science at Yale University.
+He was known for his contributions in artificial intelligence and automated planning.

 Education

 Drew McDermott earned B.S., M.S., and Ph.D. degrees from the Massachusetts Institute of Technology (MIT).

 He became a tenured full professor at Yale in 1983.
-He served as Chair of the Department from 1991 to 1995.
+He served as chair of the department from 1991 to 1995.
 He retired in 2018.

 Research

-His research has been in the area of artificial intelligence, with side excursions into philosophy.
+McDermott's research has been in the area of artificial intelligence, with side excursions into philosophy.
 His Ph.D. dissertation was in the area of automated planning.
 In that work, he coined the term "task network" to refer to hierarchies of abstract and concrete actions and policies.

-He did seminal work in Non-monotonic logic in the early 1980s, and was an advocate for the "logicist" methodology in AI, defined as formalizing knowledge and reasoning in terms of deduction and quasideduction.
-In 1987 he published a paper criticizing the logicist approach.
+McDermott did seminal work in non-monotonic logic in the early 1980s and was an advocate for the "logicist" methodology in AI, defined as formalizing knowledge and reasoning in terms of deduction and quasideduction.
+In 1987, he published a paper criticizing the logicist approach.
 The critique was based partly on a previous paper (with Steve Hanks) pointing out a flaw with all known approaches to nonmonotonic temporal reasoning, embodied in what is now called the Yale shooting problem.

 Artificial intelligence

 Although new approaches have since been found, McDermott turned to other areas of AI, such as vision and robotics, and began working on automated planning again.
 His work on planning focused on the "classical" case rather than on hierarchical task network planning.
 In 1990 he was named a Fellow of the Association for the Advancement of Artificial Intelligence, one of the first group of Fellows.

-In 1996 he (and Hector Geffner and Blai Bonet independently) discovered "estimated-regression planning", based on the idea of heuristic search with an estimator derived from a simplified domain model by reasoning backward ("regression") from the goal.
+In 1996, McDermott (and Hector Geffner and Blai Bonet independently) discovered "estimated-regression planning," based on the idea of heuristic search with an estimator derived from a simplified domain model by reasoning backward ("regression") from the goal.
 The simplified version is obtained automatically from a full domain model by ignoring propositions deleted by actions.

-In 2000 he got interested in logic again because the development of the semantic web made it seem newly applicable.
+In 2000, McDermott got interested in logic again because the development of the semantic web made it seem newly applicable.
 He did work on ontology translation and on semantic web services.

 ICAPS

 McDermott was a prime mover, with James Hendler and others, behind the AI Planning Systems Conference, which, after merging with the European Conference on Planning, became the annual International Conference on Automated Planning and Scheduling (ICAPS).
 He also helped start the International Planning Competition, which is held semiannually in conjunction with ICAPS.
 He led the group that molded the Planning Domain Definition Language from several predecessor notations in order to provide a standard notation for input to planning systems.

-A sidelight of his work has been an interest in the philosophy of mind, stemming from his realization as a child that "electronic brains" do not have a "part that thinks", and that therefore biological brains probably don't either.
+A sideline of McDermott's work has been an interest in the philosophy of mind, stemming from his realization as a child that "electronic brains" do not have a "part that thinks", and that therefore biological brains probably don't either.
 This interest culminated in the publication in 2001 of a book on computational models of consciousness.